haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 She was, however, only an untrained Yorkshire rustic who had been brought up in a moorland cottage with a swarm of little brothers and sisters who had never dreamed of doing anything but waiting on themselves and on the younger ones who were either babies in arms or just learning to totter about and tumble over things.

-If Mary Lennox had been a child who was ready to be amused she would perhaps have laughed at Martha’s readiness to talk, but Mary only listened to her coldly and wondered at her freedom of manner.
+If Mary Lennox had been a child who was ready to be amused she would perhaps have laughed at Maryous readiness to talk, but Mary only listened to her coldly and wondered at her freedom of manner.

 At first she was not at all interested, but gradually, as the girl rattled on in her good-tempered, homely way, Mary began to notice what she was saying.

 “Eh! you should see ’em all,” she said.

-“There’s twelve of us an’ my father only gets sixteen shilling a week.
+“There’s twelve of us and my father only gets sixteen shilling a week.

 I can tell you my mother’s put to it to get porridge for ’em all.

-They tumble about on th’ moor an’ play there all day an’ mother says th’ air of th’ moor fattens ’em.
+They tumble about on the moor and play there all day and mother says the air of the moor fattens ’em.

-She says she believes they eat th’ grass same as th’ wild ponies do.
+She says she believes they eat the grass same as the wild ponies do.

 Our Dickon, he’s twelve years old and he’s got a young pony he calls his own.”

 “Where did he get it?” asked Mary.

-“He found it on th’ moor with its mother when it was a little one an’ he began to make friends with it an’ give it bits o’ bread an’ pluck young grass for it.
+“He found it on the moor with its mother when it was a little one and he began to make friends with it and give it bits of bread and pluck young grass for it.

-And it got to like him so it follows him about an’ it lets him get on its back.
+And it got to like him so it follows him about and it lets him get on its back.

-Dickon’s a kind lad an’ animals likes him.”
+Dickon’s a kind lad and animals likes him.”

 Mary had never possessed an animal pet of her own and had always thought she should like one.